REPORT ON THE FIGHT AGAINST FORCED LABOUR AND CHILD LABOUR IN SUPPLY CHAINS

 During its financial year, Manac undertook the following measures to prevent and reduce the risks of forced labour and child labour in its supply chain, which are described in greater detail in section 4 of this report:

-• Drafting of contractual provisions, which are proposed in new contracts, to ensure Manac suppliers’ compliance with the Act;
+- Drafting of contractual provisions in new contracts, to ensure Manac suppliers’ compliance with the Act;

-• Drafting of an updated version of Manac’s Code of Ethics to include commitments related to the fight against forced labour and child labour;
+- Drafting of an updated version of Manac’s Code of Ethics to include commitments related to the fight against forced labour and child labour; and

-• Communication to Manac’s management team of the requirements of the Act and of the ongoing initiatives to prevent and reduce the risks of non-compliance; and
+- Communication to Manac’s management team of the requirements of the Act and of the ongoing initiatives to prevent and reduce the risks of non-compliance.

 3. STRUCTURE, ACTIVITIES AND SUPPLY CHAIN